Charles Duhigg, in his amazing book The Power of Habit, nails the importance of creating a keystone habit that practically guarantees success.

 Eventually, all Bowman had to say to Phelps before a race was, “Put in the videotape!”
 This would set Phelps off into his pre-race warmup routine, a long series of stretches, music, movements, visualization and personal rituals—none of which had anything to do with swimming directly.

 Phelps embodied success before he’d even gotten into the water by training a specific routine suited exclusively to him.

-As a diet and lifestyle coach, I work with dozens of high-pressured entrepreneurs, entertainers and workaholics who battle their health on a daily basis to achieve a nearly impossible standard of success.
+As a lifestyle coach, I work with dozens of high-pressured entrepreneurs, entertainers and workaholics who battle their health on a daily basis to achieve a nearly impossible standard of success.
 I help these people create breakthroughs in their life around their relationship with food.
 It’s no surprise that many of my clients are recently divorced, or in the process of getting divorced.
 It’s often during times of disruption that we realize we have the power to change.

 Still, the most common refrain I hear is this:

 “There’s not enough time to take care of myself and support my family and business and deal with all the changes that are going on.”